Hempstead Harbor

-Hempstead Harbor (also known as Hempstead Bay) is a bay hugging the northern coast of Long Island, New York.
-Located off of the Long Island Sound, it forms the northernmost portion of the political border between the Nassau County towns of Oyster Bay on the east and North Hempstead on the west, as well as the western border of the city of Glen Cove.
+Hempstead Harbor (also known as Hempstead Bay and sometimes informally as Roslyn Harbor) is a bay hugging the northern coast of Long Island, in Nassau County, New York.
+Located off of the Long Island Sound, it forms the northernmost portion of the political boundary between the Nassau County towns of Oyster Bay on the east and North Hempstead on the west, as well as the western border of the city of Glen Cove with North Hempstead to its west.

 History

+From the early days of colonization until the 20th century, many farms were located in the area (such as the Hewlett farm in Flower Hill, on the western shore of Hempstead Harbor).
+Goods produced in the area would be brought to the docks along the harbor in Roslyn (along with ports along Manhasset Bay in Manhasset and Port Washington), and from there, they would be shipped to destinations in New York City and beyond.

 Before World War I, shacks were built on the marsh flats in the town-owned Hempstead Bay wetlands.
 They served as shelters for duck hunters, fishermen and weekend campers.
 Over time the summer cabins became cottages passed down through generations.
-Until 1970, folk singer Burl Ives, spent occasional summer weekends in a cottage near the Hempstead Town Dock.
+Until 1970, folk singer Burl Ives spent occasional summer weekends in a cottage near the Hempstead Town Dock.
 Storms and erosion have taken their toll, and North Hempstead officials and conservationists came to consider them an intrusion.
-Ultimately, the Town stopped granting new leases in 1964.
+Ultimately, the Town stopped granting new leases in 1964.Environmentalists have also long expressed concern over pollution in the harbor.

-From the early days of colonization until the 20th Century, many farms were located in the area (such as the Hewlett farm in Flower Hill, on the western shore of Hempstead Harbor).
-Goods produced in the area would be brought to the docks along the harbor in Roslyn (along with ports along Manhasset Bay in Manhasset and Port Washington), and from there, they would be shipped to destinations in New York City and beyond.Environmentalists have also long expressed concern over pollution in the harbor.
 One of the sources of this pollution came from sewage being directly released into the water from the former Roslyn Sewage Treatment Plant.
 This led to the creation of the Coalition to Save Hempstead Harbor in 1986.
-Then, in the 1990s, then-Assemblyman Thomas DiNapoli and Ted Blackburn (the Mayor of Sea Cliff at the time) came up with the idea for the Hempstead Harbor Protection Committee; this organization was ultimately born in 1995.
+Then, in the 1990s, then-New York State Assemblyman Thomas DiNapoli and Ted Blackburn (the Mayor of Sea Cliff at the time) came up with the idea for the Hempstead Harbor Protection Committee.
+This organization was established in 1995.

-Sand mining, 1865 - 1989
+Sand mining, 1865–1989

-From 1865 until 1989, the Western shore of Hempstead Harbor saw a significant amount of sand mining take place.
-The sand mined along the harbor would often be used in the construction of much of New York City's infrastructure.
+From 1865 until 1989, the western shore of Hempstead Harbor, on Cow Neck, saw a significant amount of sand mining take place.
+The sand mined along the harbor would be used in the construction of much of New York City's infrastructure.
 The sand that was mined in the area would be brought to Hempstead Harbor, and from there would be shipped to destinations in New York City and points beyond.

 By the time sand mining operations stopped in 1989, a total of 140,000,000 yd of sand were minded along Hempstead Harbor.